blog

 Katherine Pymont

 Sophie has particular expertise in defending individuals accused of sexual offences, having worked as a prosecutor in the CPS Rape and Serious Sexual Offences Unit (RASSO) before joining Kingsley Napley.
-Sophie has a deep understanding of the prosecutor’s perspective and the CPS’s approach to cases involving sexual offences, which she reflects in her legal advice and defence strategy.
+Sophie’s deep understanding of the prosecutor’s perspective and the CPS’s approach to sexual offences informs both her legal advice and her defence strategy.
+Sophie recognises the wide-ranging impact that allegations of a sexual nature can have on her clients’ lives, and she approaches her cases with care, sensitivity and with a view to navigating and mitigating risk.
+Sophie’s clients include individuals in the public eye, City professionals and regulated professions.

-Sophie works on large-scale complex investigations brought by authorities including the SFO, CMA and European Commission.
-She advises on investigations into bribery, corruption and antitrust violations.
-She has also worked on internal investigations looking into suspected regulatory breaches, with multijurisdictional elements.
+She has worked on internal investigations looking into suspected regulatory breaches, with multijurisdictional elements.
 Additionally, Sophie has led on compliance advice and training following the conclusion of such investigations.
-Sophie advises corporate and individual clients from a broad range of sectors, including technology, energy and financial services.
+She advises corporate and individual clients from a broad range of sectors, including technology, energy and financial services.

-Sophie holds a first class degree in Law from the University of Cambridge and a Distinction in the Legal Practice Course (LPC).
+Sophie holds a first class degree in Law (MA) from the University of Cambridge.

 A sticking plaster, not a solution: violence against women and the sentencing review, The Law Society Gazette, June 2025